Split-level home: Bi-level

+Stacked split level

+The stacked split level has four or five short sets of stairs, and five or six levels.
+The entry is on a middle floor between two levels.
+The front door opens into a foyer, and two short sets of stairs typically lead down to a basement and up to a living area (often the kitchen or the living room).
+Another short set of stairs typically leads to at least one bedroom, located on top of the first living area.
+Often additional bedrooms are "stacked" on top of the second living area, hence the name "stacked split level".
+This type of construction is typically used for townhouses.

+Split entry

+The split entry has two short sets of stairs (usually five or six steps per stairway) and is a one level improvement with a basement.
+The entry is "between" the floors.
+Per FNMA/FHLMC regulations the lower level is defined as a basement even if finished.
+Usually the basement level is "walk out".
+A split entry has a different look than a raised ranch from the outside as the front entry door lines up to the front windows differently.
+A variation of the split entry is called the "front to back split" in which there are two upper levels.

+Raised ranch

+The raised ranch includes a basement on the bottom and a "full set of stairs" (a full flight of stairs, usually 12 or 13) which leads to the first level.
+A raised ranch has a different look on the front than a split-entry as the front door lines up to the front windows differently.
+The front door entry is predominately at the lower floor.
+The top floor per FNMA/FHLMC is the living area and the lower floor is the basement, even if finished.

 Split level

 The split level has two or three short sets of stairs, and three (tri-level) or four (quad) levels.
 The entry is on a middle floor between two floors.
 The front door opens directly into what is usually the formal living area, which is typically partially above ground level.
 Below that may be a small crawl space.
 The lower level is a finished area partially underground (approximately three feet below grade) and must have an outside entry door.
 Above the lower level are bedrooms.
 Sometimes a short flight above the bedroom floor is another single bedroom.
 Above that is typically an attic accessed by either another flight of stairs or an opening placed high in a closet.
 A typical tri-level appears to be a lowered colonial on one side of the house and a ranch on the other side with a crawl space below the ranch.
 A typical quad-level appears to be a lowered colonial on one side of the house and a ranch on the other side with a basement below the ranch.